This week’s scripture is:

 There’s things in my life that I’m not proud of.
 I’ve backslidden, I’ve had one foot in and one foot out, I’ve struggled with giving my tithes at one point (I give them cheerful now, thank God), I’ve been tempted, I’ve had sex and have masterbated all while loving God.
 These are all issues of my past.
 I’m not glorifying these actions at all; in fact, for a long time I tried hiding them but then I got tired of the weight of it all.
 You cannot lift holy hands to a righteous God and they be weighted with the cares of life and think that it’s okay.
 It’s unacceptable.
 God is loving and kind but He doesn’t put up with foolishness and blatant sin.
 Just like us, He demands respect and a lot of time we offer Him anything and expect Him to bless it.

 I was convicted but not condemned.
 I’ve even been guilty of falling back into some of these issues at different times in my walk but I’m so grateful that haven’t stayed there.
 I had to fight for my freedom.
 I’m not perfect but I don’t use that as an excuse.
 But above everything, what I love most about God is that even in my worse, He can take me being real with Him, so I speak with Him honestly.
-He can handle my depression, anxiety, irritation, my complaints, laziness, frustrations and even when I’m overwhelmed with the very things that I truly struggle with.
+He can handle my depression, anxiety, irritation, my complaints, laziness, frustrations and even when I’m horny and overwhelmed with the very things that I truly struggle with.
 He is there, not ready to judge and send me to hell but to be a confidant.
 He gives loving wisdom and guidance and is ready to pardon our sin.
 Unfortunately, too often we condemn ourselves and blame God for being a harsh judge.
-We must learn to trust Him and choose change, even if the choice has to be made frequently.
+We must learn to trust Him and to choose change, even if the choice has to be made frequently.
 The first step is presenting it to Him.
 I don’t hide my hand from Him, I give my heart to Him.

 Just as I pointed out previously, one of the problems I have with the church is their representation of perfection but I also have an issue with the world and its excuses to stay the same and efforts to make everyone feel that it’s acceptable.
 The whole “God knows my heart” spill is a cop out for not wanting to take responsibility and an excuse to continue to do what they want and just because people are “good” doesn’t mean that they go to heaven or just because they live like everyone else that they aren’t wrong.
 God sets the standard, not us and us includes Beyonce and Oprah (cause everyone acts like they are the end all be all) don’t get me wrong, I respect them but they are human just like the rest of us.